 SBBOT has a long tradition of offering courses, lectures and talks.
 Apart from the presentations below we also present evening programmes via zoom, such as our Wednesday Courses.

-Thursday Evening Winter Lecture Programme
+Thursday Evening Winter & Spring Lecture Programme

 Live at the Field Centre at 7.30pm